Mudéjar revolt of 1264–1266: Castile's counter-attack

 Castilian forces counter-attacked by marching on Jerez, a key garrison town, recapturing it in late 1264 (possibly on 9 October), after a siege.
 The rebel-held towns of Vejer, Medina-Sidonia, Rota, and Sanlúcar de Barrameda also fell to the royal forces.
 Muslims in the retaken towns were expelled, the mosques in Jerez were converted to churches, and the region was settled by Christians from elsewhere.
 Meanwhile, Queen Violant requested help from her father, King James I of Aragon, who was initially reluctant to provide support but eventually agreed.

 Even though Jerez and other towns fell, Granadan forces were still actively attacking Castilian positions.
-The Cantigas mention an unsuccessful Granadan siege of the Chincoya castle, purportedly after the a statue of the Virgin Mary put on the ramparts discouraged the Granadans from attacking.
+The Cantigas mention an unsuccessful Granadan siege of the Chincoya castle, purportedly after a statue of the Virgin Mary put on the ramparts discouraged the Granadans from attacking.
 Despite the failure in Chincoya, Muhammad I likely took many poorly defended castles along the border.
 In response to the Granadan threat, towns in Upper Andalusia established a brotherhood pact at Andújar on 26 April 1265, swearing cooperation and a common defense.

 Meanwhile, Alfonso began preparations for invading Granada.
 He opened communication with the Banu Ashqilula, a powerful family within the emirate at odds with the ruling Nasrid dynasty.
 In early 1265 a major battle took place between Alfonso and Muhammad and ended in an important victory for Castile.
 Alfonso subsequently invaded Granada in late spring 1265 and by summer was encamped on the plains of Granada.
 His forces raided Granada's territory, including Alcalá de Benzaide, 40 mi from the emirate's capital.